caglartufan/ising-model-simulation/README.md

 ## :pencil: About the project

 This is my physics license thesis project.
-In this project I programmed Ising model and simulated it, generated output images for different parameters.
+In this project I programmed Ising model and simulated it as a Monte Carlo simuation using Metropolis algorithm, generated output images for different parameters.
 Ising model is a model of ferromagnetism in statistical physics.
 Aimed output of this simulation is to show that magnetism of a material or atomic spin system tends to lower as the temperature of the system increases.

 ## :microscope: Technologies used